nepfaff/robot_payload_id/README.md

 and joint friction as this seems to lead to better results, even when identifying these parameters later on.

+The `--payload_only` flag enables designing trajectories that only optimize the excitation of the payload parameters.
+These are the 10 inertial parameters of the last link.

 ### Use a Fourier series trajectory as an initial guess for BSpline trajectory optimization

 First, convert the optimized Fourier series trajectory into a BSpline trajectory: